 - Home run rate: 0.85% (190 out of 204 players with 300+ PA)

-This was the day that I realistically gave up hope on the Mariners this season.
+This was the day that I realistically gave up hope on the Mariners having a winning record this season.
 How nice that they waited until the 9th game to dash any thoughts of the post-season.
 So here we have an 11 run game.
 In the fourth inning.
 At home.
 Against Houston.
 God dammit, Mariners… I can understand how Furbush might not have been the most focused in this situation.
 And It doesn’t even look like he missed his spot by very much.
 But come on!
 It’s Altuve!

 So, yeah.
 The above homerers have combined to hit fewer home runs than Edwin Encarnacion this season.
 While none of these players are by any stretch of the imagination bad at baseball, you certainly wouldn’t expect them to mash long balls.
 But they all have.
 And they’ve all done it against the M’s.
 At least the Mariners won’t play the Phillies this year, so they can’t give up a home run to Ben Revere…